-Because certain dietary factors have been linked with NPC risk, reducing or eliminating some types of food may lower the number of cases in parts of the world where NPC is common, such as southern China, northern Africa, and the Arctic region.
+Because eating certain types of foods, such as diets high in salt-cured fish, have been linked with NPC risk, eating less or not eating some types of food may lower the risk.
+This is especially true in parts of the world where NPC is common, such as southern China, northern Africa, and the Arctic region.
 Descendants of Southeast Asians who immigrated to the United States and eat a typical American diet, for example, have a lower risk of developing NPC.
 But these dietary factors are not thought to account for all cases of NPC in most other parts of the world.
-Other factors, such as genetics, are likely to play a part as well.